 Proving that luxe accommodation seekers are spoilt for choice in Positano, Le Sirenuse is in an enviable location with its own Michelin-starred restaurant.
 It also has an oyster bar, hammam, fitness center, and pool.

-The hotel has terraces along the cliffs and is immediately above the church of Santa Maria Assunta and is 200 meters from the sea.
+The hotel has terraces along the cliffs and is immediately above the church of Santa Maria Assunta which must be one of the most beautiful views on the Amalfi Coast and is 200 meters from the sea.

 Villa Rosa